What Size Solar System Do I Need?

 - Fish Tanks

 Generally, we advise not to worry too much about lights when considering solar power.
-They use very little power compared to the items on the list above and aer typically on at night.
+They use very little power compared to the items on the list above and are typically on at night.

 Also, keep in mind that your power consumption will often change on the weekend, during the weeks of holidays you have each year and the odd day off work here and there.